Taiwan Tells China To face Reality After Election - UrduPoint

 "The ruling party's unprecedented third consecutive presidential victory will disappoint China, but it is unlikely to spur any near-term change in Beijing's reunification strategy," Bonnie Glaser, a Taiwan-China affairs expert at the German Marshall Fund of the United States, wrote in an analysis piece.

-A visit to Taiwan by then-US House Speaker Nancy Pelosi in 2022 sent Beijing into a fury, triggering China's biggest-ever military exercises around the island, involving warships, missiles and fighter jets
+A visit to Taiwan by then-US House Speaker Nancy Pelosi in 2022 triggered China's biggest-ever military exercises around the island, involving warships, missiles and fighter jets.

-Further ahead, Lai's presidency could be affected by the US election in November, with the possible return of Donald Trump to the White House offering a very different prospect than Biden.
+Further ahead, Lai's presidency could be affected by the US election in November, with the possible return of Donald Trump to the White House meaning the island's biggest ally could take a different stance.

 Recent Stories